zphang/jiant-site/documentation/README.md

 ## FAQs

+***I changed/updated the code, and my experiment broke with errors that don't seem related to the change.
+What should I do?***

+Our preprocessing pipeline relies on Python pickles to store some intermediate data, and the format of these pickles is closely tied to the internal structure of some of our code.
+Because of this, you may see a variety of strange errrors if you try to use preprocessed data from an old experiment that was created with a previous version of the code.

+To work around this, try your experiment again without the old preprocessed data.
+If you don't need your old log or checkpoints, simply delete your experiment directory (`$JIANT_PROJECT_PREFIX/your_experiment_name_here`) or move to a new one (by changing or overriding the `exp_name` config option).
+If you'd like to save as much old data as possible, try deleting the `tasks` subdirectory of your experiment directory, and if that doesn't work, try deleting `preproc` and `vocab` as well.

 ***It seems like my preproc/{task}\_\_{split}.data has nothing in it!***

 This probably means that you probably ran the script before downloading the data for that task.
 Thus, delete the file from preproc and then run main.py again to build the data splits from scratch.